-We have provided some helpful tips and tricks that we think may be beneficial to help make this calving season as smooth and simple as possible for yourself and your team.
+An extensive amount of planning goes into creating a successful calf crop, we have provided some helpful tips and tricks that we think may be beneficial to help make this calving season as smooth and simple as possible for yourself and your operation.

 COMMUNICATION IS KEY

 Communication is extremely important when working and conversing with your team.
 Be sure to actively listen to those whom you are working with to gain a solid understanding of the conversation and the task at hand.
-When everyone is on the same page, the chances of misunderstandings and conflicts arising are minimized.
+All it takes is one misunderstanding for something to go wrong, taking your time and understanding what's going on can minimize the possibility of that.

 STAY ON TOP OF RECORD-KEEPING

 It is critical to record information about your new calf and its mother.
 Birthdate, breed, color, weight, male/female, calf #, dam #, vaccinations/medications given, calving ease, and additional notes should always be recorded if applicable.
-Lucky for you, our cattle management software has the capability to store all those important records with the click of a button!
+Lucky for you, our cattle management software has the capability to store all those important records at the ease of your fingertips!
 Create detailed livestock records, track inventory, monitor animal progress, and more.

 FEED LATER IN THE DAY

-Gus Konefal, a Canadian rancher discovered that feeding his cows later in the day as opposed to in the morning will increase the number of calves born during daylight hours.
-A study was conducted at Oklahoma State University to gain a greater understanding of the Konefal method.
+Gus Konefal, a Canadian rancher discovered that feeding his cows later in the day instead of in the morning will increase the number of calves born during daylight hours.
+A study was conducted at Oklahoma State University to understand the Konefal method better.
 Throughout their testing, they found that about 70% of the calves were born during daylight hours.
 This method could be beneficial to your team to watch your herd more closely during daylight, allowing you to reduce the number of night checks to get much-needed shut-eye.

 ENSURE SUFFICIENT COLOSTRUM